decentralized-identity/credential-manifest/spec/spec.md

 ## Abstract

 For User Agents (e.g. wallets) and other service that wish to engage with Issuers to acquire credentials, there must exist a mechanism for assessing what inputs are required from a Subject to process a request for credential issuance.
-The Credential Manifest is a common data format for describing the inputs a Subject must provide to an Issuer for subsequent evaluation and issuance of the credential indicated in the Credential Manifest.
+The _Credential Manifest_ is a common data format for describing the inputs a Subject must provide to an Issuer for subsequent evaluation and issuance of the credential indicated in the Credential Manifest.

-Credential Manifests DO NOT define the contents of the output credential, the process the Issuer uses to evaluate the submitted inputs, or the protocol Issuers, Subjects, and their User Agents rely on to negotiate credential issuance.
+_Credential Manifests_ do not themselves define the contents of the output credential, the process the Issuer uses to evaluate the submitted inputs, or the protocol Issuers, Subjects, and their User Agents rely on to negotiate credential issuance.

 ## Status of This Document